This is a compilation of questions asked in the forums as well as a few other things of general interest.

 An advanced application for Asterisk is available from i6net.
 Read more details here:

-Asterisk 13 is provided as an optional install.
-It will be included by default soon, in one of the next image updates.
+On images with Asterisk 11, Asterisk 13 is provided as an optional install.
 A Debian Jessie based image (Feb.
 2015 or later, older images are not suported) is required.
 Follow these installation steps:

 raspbx-upgrade apt-get update amportal stop apt-get purge asterisk11 apt-get install asterisk13 amportal start